MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-findset-method.md

 ## Remarks

+> [!IMPORTANT]
+> The *UpdateKey* parameter does not have any function in this method.
+The parameter will be deprecated with a future release.

 You should use this method only when you explicitly want to loop through a recordset.
 You should only use this method in combination with `repeat..until`.

 Furthermore, `FindSet` only allows you to loop through the recordset from the top down.
 If you want to loop from the bottom up, you should use `Find(‘+’)`.

 The general rules for using `FindSet` are the following:

-- `FindSet(False,False)` - Read-only.
+- `FindSet(False)` - Read-only.
 This uses no server cursors and the record set is read with a single server call.
-- `FindSet(True,False)` - This is used to update non-key fields.
+- `FindSet(True)` - This is used to update non-key fields.
 This uses a cursor with a fetch buffer similar to `Find(‘-’)`.

-- `FindSet(True,True)` - This is used to update key fields.
+- `FindSet(True)` - This is used to update key fields.

 This method is designed to optimize finding and updating sets.
-If you set any or both of the parameters to **false**, you can still modify the records in the set but these updates will not be performed optimally.
+If you set the parameter to **false**, you can still modify the records in the set but these updates will not be performed optimally.

 This method works the same way as the [FindSet Method (RecordRef)](../recordref/recordref-findset-method.md).